IrfanSayeed/School_District_Analysis-1/README.md

 * How is the district summary affected?
   The average math score changed by -.1% when the analysis was rerun after the grade 9 Thomas High School data was scrubbed.

+  * How is the school summary affected?
+    The school summary is affected bt - .1% on the average math score

   ##### Original District Summary

   <img width="720" alt="District_Summary_Original" src="https://user-images.githubusercontent.com/89538802/134520149-342d4e16-c5ce-4484-a088-d3f532a17899.PNG">